BarOvda/EbayAutoDisplay/README.md

  3. categoryId (int)  ==> search by a specific category (optional). for the full categories list https://pages.ebay.com/sellerinformation/news/fallupdate16/category-and-item.html
- 4. location (Location) ==> search by the closest sellers (optional)
+ 4. location (Location) ==> search by the closest sellers (optional) the sortOrder of the results will be by Distance.

 ## License
  Copyright 2019-2020 Bar Ovda